archangel2006/LawyerAI/README.md

 # 📜 LawyerAI Chatbot

 LawyerAI is an AI-powered legal chatbot that provides legal insights based on **Indian law**.
-It retrieves legal information from **PDFs** (e.g., Indian Constitution, IPC, CrPC) and uses **OpenAI's GPT** to provide easy-to-understand summaries.
+It retrieves legal information from **PDFs** (e.g., Indian Constitution, Court Rulings and Government Acts) and uses **OpenAI's GPT** to provide easy-to-understand summaries.

 ## 🚀 Features
 - **Legal Search**: Finds relevant legal sections from uploaded **PDFs**.